mnehpets/workspace-mcp/docs/design.md

 `description`/`wellKnownFiles`, ranged `file_read`, raw-binary `file_read`, and the
 consolidated `tree_search` have since landed.)
 Anything that would have the server rank by meaning, build graphs, or summarize is **out** — that is the model's job.

+**MCP `resources/list` + `resources/read` — considered, deprioritized.** The
+protocol's resources surface fits a workspace's files naturally, but resources are *application-driven*: in practice a **human** browses/attaches them, and LLMs don't reliably request them without a strong user hint.
+That's a category mismatch with this server's premise — the *model* should automatically discover and select files while it reasons — so the dependable surface stays **tools** (`tree_search` + `file_read`).